-They’ve quickly developed into one of the most technologically advanced militaries in the world.
+China has quickly developed one of the most technologically advanced militaries on Earth.

-China’s navy is now the largest in the world... with over 100 more advanced warships than America.
+Their navy is now the largest in the world.
+They have around 280 advanced warships... over 100 more than America has.

-They are getting stronger... while our leaders have left our military in shambles.
+They’re getting stronger... while our leaders have left our military in shambles.

 And this is no accident.

-China has weakened the US Economy by essentially stealing millions of American jobs ...
+China has weakened the U.S. economy by essentially stealing millions of American jobs ...